 Displaying All Events

-Join local artists who are learning to paint, draw or sculpt in these free studio sessions facilitated by our consulting artist Louise Higgs.
+Join local artists who are learning to paint, draw or sculpt in these free studio sessions.

-Explore the basic building blocks of art and how their variations help to create unlimited artistic possibilities.
-Participants will learn about line, shape, form, texture, color, value and space as they observe and discuss different works of art in the various galleries of the museum.
+Explore elements in art and how their variations help to create unlimited artistic possibilities.
+Children will learn about line, shape, form, texture, color, value and space as they observe and discuss different works of art in the various galleries of the museum.
 Afterwards, they will create an art object that relates to what they just studied.
-Free with museum admission.
+Free for members; free with museum admission for not-yet members.